DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 ```
 print("\nUnique values - 'IncomeGroup' column\n", df_merged['IncomeGroup'].unique())
 ```
-The above code checked if there are unique values in the IncomeGroup' column again for inconsistencies:
+The above code checked if there are unique values in the `'IncomeGroup'` column again for inconsistencies:
-- The output printed 4 income groups: ['High income' 'Lower middle income' 'Upper middle income' 'Low income'].
+- The output printed 4 income groups: `['High income' 'Lower middle income' 'Upper middle income' 'Low income']`.
 - Again, after doing a search on the World Bank Data website [8], these 4 regions matched exactly, so there are no inconsistencies in this column.
 - It was considered that `'Lower middle income'` and `'Higher middle income'` essentially could be rewritten as just 'Middle income' but it was decided not to combine these two in order to match the official World Bank Data classifications and have more of a split for more accurate results displayed per region later on when the app is to be made.